 UserRepository and in theory I could use

 ComponentRepository storing data in UA.
 However

 ComponentRepository is too complex for this task and too big and due to that I would like to have something different - ie. allow SM to inject instance of a new class which would allow us to store data in

 UserRepository but for a component (not for user).
 It would be same thing for a component as

 UserRepository because it was already in place and available (thanks to Kernel framework and dependency injection).

-#20 Updated by Wojciech Kapcia about 1 month ago
+#20 Updated by Wojciech Kapcia 2 months ago

 - Assignee changed from Wojciech Kapcia to Artur Hefczyc